FarerABR/FarerABR/README.md

 - 👀 I’m interested in low level programming, Data Engineering, Machine learning and Data Science
 - 🌱 I’m currently learning Data engineering and Machine learning
 - 💞️ I’m looking to collaborate on ...
 IDK but I want to learn, so anything that could teach me something is good
-- 📫 How to reach me: @FarerABR in almost everywehre
+- 📫 How to reach me: @FarerABR in almost everywhere

 <!---
 FarerABR/FarerABR is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.